wcainfo

 A claimant can be treated as having limited capability for work-related activity (LCWRA) if, by reason of their health condition or disability, there would be a substantial risk to the health of the claimant or others were the claimant found not to have LCWRA.
 The provision can only come into play if a claimant has been found to have LCW but then fails to satisfy any of the LCWRA descriptors.

-Note: in Autumn 2023, the government launched a consultation on reform of the work capability assessment including proposals to either remove the LCWRA risk criteria entirely, or amend the substantial risk definition to reflect that this would not apply where a person could take part in tailored or a minimal level of work preparation activity and/or where reasonable adjustments could be put in place to enable that person to engage with work preparation.
+Note: in Autumn 2023, the Conservative Government launched a consultation on reform of the work capability assessment including proposals to either remove the LCWRA risk criteria entirely, or amend the substantial risk definition to reflect that this would not apply where a person could take part in tailored or a minimal level of work preparation activity and/or where reasonable adjustments could be put in place to enable that person to engage with work preparation.
 In its November 2023 response to the consultation, the government confirmed that it will amend the LCWRA risk criteria to specify the circumstances, and physical provisions and mental health conditions, for which they should apply.
 The government also confirmed that this and other changes to the work capability assessment will be implemented for new claims for universal credit and ESA from September 2025 onwards.

 Legislation